-After I became the director of a vineyard management company in Napa, I learned quickly the difference between how a well managed company like my previous employer, E&J Gallo, handled problems compared to other less functional companies.
+After I became the director of a vineyard management company in Napa, I learned quickly the difference between how a well managed company handled problems compared to other less functional companies.
 Their systems, processes, and proactive farming practices were things that I could only appreciate when they weren’t at my disposal.
-Let me be clear, it doesn’t require the prowess of a billion dollar company to avoid viticultural problems.
+Let me be clear, it doesn’t require the prowess of a large company to avoid viticultural problems.
 It makes it easier, but problems still have to be corrected.
-I resolved many problems of a million dollar company, but I could have done most of it more efficiently if I worried less about the cost of overreacting and more about the risk of under-reacting.
+I’ve resolved many problems, but I would have been more efficient if I worried less about the cost of overreacting and more about the risk of under-reacting.

 I started just in time to begin fungicide sprays.
 I started on a Monday morning and began spraying on Tuesday night.
 My instructions for this vineyard were simple and sharp: cut the farming cost, stop losing money.
 I fired up the first spray of the season with a Mettle 125/JMS Oil.
 I figured I might as well start pinching pennies from the start.
 To save a few more dollars, my second spray was only Quintec.
 Pinching pennies didn’t seem that hard…